 Duomo di Milano

 Make sure you don’t leave Milan without visiting the stunning Gothic-style Cathedral, both outside and inside.
 The famous Gothic facade of the Duomo is no less than stunning and the perfect introduction to the sumptuous interior.

-The works for Milan’s Duomo started in 1386 on the site of Santa Maria Maggiore and Santa Tecla basilicas when the religious Gothic style had reached its climax.
-The planning stage lasted for years and involved engineers, architects, sculptors, artists from many European countries.
+The works for Milan’s Duomo started in 1386 on the site of Santa Maria Maggiore and Santa Tecla basilicas when the religious Gothic style reached its climax.
+The planning stage lasted for years and involved engineers, architects, sculptors, and artists from many European countries.

 The foreign workers arrived early 15th century and the general line was to stick to the principles of the Gothic style.
-After the Counter-Reformation, or Catholic Reformation, introduced in 1563 by the Council of Trent in response to the Protestantism, Cardinals Carlo Borromeo and his nephew and successor Federico Borromeo, both belonging to the powerful Milanese clan, applied the architectural standards on the grand presbytery, the side altars, the crypt, the baptistery and the floor.
+After the Counter-Reformation, or Catholic Reformation, introduced in 1563 by the Council of Trent in response to Protestantism, Cardinals Carlo Borromeo and his nephew and successor Federico Borromeo, both belonging to the powerful Milanese clan, applied the architectural standards on the grand presbytery, the side altars, the crypt, the baptistery and the floor.

 The construction of the world-famous facade, possibly the most photographed sight in Milan, began in 1590 under the supervision of architect Pellegrini and continued with Richini and Carlo Buzzi.
 Even though for years they kept the old facade of Santa Maria Maggiore Basilica, it was gradually demolished as works proceeded.
 The works for the new facade re-started only in 1791 with a project by Felice Soavi and officially ended in 1805 upon Napoleon’s order.

 Built during several centuries, Milan’s Duomo is a splendid symbol of layers of history, architectural styles, engineering, artists, and architects.

 How to get there: Metro, Duomo station, Yellow and Red lines.